adriannovegil/awesome-observability/README.md

  * [AppDynamics](https://www.appdynamics.com/) - Business and application performance monitoring
  * [SPM](https://sematext.com/spm/) - solutions for performance monitoring.
  * [Instrumental](https://instrumentalapp.com) - Real-time application and server monitoring
+ * [Kamon apm](https://kamon.io/apm/) - Point and click to find the endpoints, database queries, and API calls that affect your user’s experience
+ * [Scouter Collector](https://github.com/scouter-project/scouter#application-performance-monitoring-for-open-source-sws) - Application Performance Monitoring for Open Source S/Ws
+ * [Netdata](https://www.netdata.cloud/) - Troubleshoot slowdowns and anomalies in your infrastructure with thousands of per-second metrics, meaningful visualizations, and insightful health alarms with zero configuration.
+ * [Stagemonitor Alerter](https://www.stagemonitor.org/) - an open source solution to application performance monitoring for java server applications
+ * [Pinpoint](https://github.com/pinpoint-apm/pinpoint) - Pinpoint is an APM (Application Performance Management) tool for large-scale distributed systems written in Java / PHP/PYTHON.
+ * [Checkmk Server](https://checkmk.com/) - Monitor your entire hybrid IT infrastructure

 ## 11. Observability as a Service

  * [Kiali](https://www.kiali.io/) - Observability console for Istio with service mesh configuration capabilities.
 It helps you to understand the structure of your service mesh by inferring the topology, and also provides the health of your mesh
  * [NexClipper](https://www.nexclipper.io/) - NexClipper is Open Source software for Cloud Native monitoring and operation , especailly for Kubernetes, to support enterprise environments and integrate with Prometheus
  * [Sysdig Prometheus](https://sysdig.com/products/monitor/) - Cloud scale monitoring solution with full Prometheus compatibility

 ## 12. References